Self-Hosted Discord Alternative: Haven

 Haven: Getting Started

-Haven is MIT-licensed on GitHub, and the server component has multiple documented installation methods for Linux systems, including the preferred method via Docker compose (this is arguably easier to update), as well as a running a server directly on a host.
+Haven is MIT-licensed on GitHub, and the server component has multiple documented installation methods for Linux systems, including:

 In terms of the networking setup to share your server with friends, Haven has multiple options.
 The first two don't require any manual intervention on your part, and will work with either installation method:

-Beyond this, you can also set up your own persistent tunnel (with Cloudflare, Localtunnel or even Tailscale funnel; the latter is arguably less straightforward to setup).
-We'll look at using a persistent tunnel below, and link it to the domain which this blog is hosted on.
+We'll look at using a tunnel via Cloudflare below, and link it to the domain which this blog is hosted on.

 Installation